People with learning disabilities have a

 significant, lifelong condition that started before adulthood (age

-18) that affected their development and which means they need help
+18), that affected their development and which means they may need

 With the right support, people with learning disabilities can

 live full and happy lives and make a meaningful contribution to our

 It is not always possible to say why someone has a learning